 Your baby is supported in different positions whilst you perform the percussions.
 Your physiotherapist will show you appropriate positions for you to use for your child.
 Examples of these positions are provided in the images below.

 If you are using positioning and manual techniques, position yourself so you can watch your child’s face.
 This helps you watch for any changes in their breathing or any discomfort they might show.
 If you are the person delivering the manual techniques make sure you look after your posture.
 Percussion (or as it is sometimes called chest clapping/tapping/pats) should never be uncomfortable and should be done over a thick layer of clothing or using a towel to avoid any discomfort.
 The hand is held in a cupped position with relaxed wrists and shoulders.
 The clapping frequency produces vibrations through the chest wall.
 This helps to mobilise mucus in the airways.
 You may start with just using 2-3 fingers patting the chest, or using a percussor, depending on the age and size of your child.
 The baby is supported in different positions while performing percussions to help target different parts of the lungs.
 In toddlers or larger babies, percussion can be performed using one hand, or two depending on the size of the child’s chest wall.

 With the regular change of positions and the potential for coughing when performing percussion there is a risk of causing reflux or vomiting in children.
 It is recommended to perform percussion prior to feeding or at least 30-45 minutes post-feeding.

-Once your child is older and likes to play with toys, you can set them up in each position with toys to keep them distracted.
-When old enough you can incorporate blowing games or singing during percussion to mimic deep breathing.
+Once your child is older and likes to play with toys, you can set them up in each position with toys to keep them distracted while in each position.
+When old enough you can incorporate blowing games or singing during percussions to mimic deep breathing.